 In the 25 years that I have been freelance, I have experienced many challenges that kept me growing and refreshed my skillset.
 Each new role I start makes me nervous but it is rewarding to advance and take on new skills.
 Recently I have started teaching adult education classes, offering different challenges to being a university lecturer.
 I have also helped launch an international podcast with a major news organisation that utilised existing skills and knowledge but has given me a whole new range of experiences.

-These days the traditional staircase careers - as I call them - are not as common as they used to be.
+The traditional staircase careers - as I call them - are not as common as they used to be.
 Therefore, developing a portfolio of skills and work is important.
-A 'portfolio career' tends to be associated with those that are older, but you can equally apply the rules to someone starting out and doing lots of jobs and different types of work.
+That portfolio career tends to be associated with those that are older, but you can equally apply the rules to someone starting out and doing lots of jobs and different types of work.

 If you are starting out and working freelance across the industry, then be proud.
 Do not apologise for not having a full time job.
 Your personality and working style might suit being your own boss more.
 You can be freelance for a short time and make contacts and gain experience that being in one place would not give you.
 Embrace the opportunities and don't be embarrassed.